Construction Inventory Management Guide

 Spreadsheets

 Best for: One or two active jobs with a small crew.
+If that describes your operation, our inventory management guide for small contractors goes deeper on lightweight systems that actually work.

 A shared Google Sheet or Excel file on OneDrive can work if you keep it simple.
 Create tabs for each jobsite.
 Log orders, deliveries, and usage.
 Share it with your PMs and supers.